View allNext

 • Previous sales data for the property

-• Property information (like floor area and land area) but not as detailed as homes.co.nz
+• Property information such as floor area and land area, but not as detailed as homes.co.nz

 • Estimated home loan payments

-• “About the area” - displays flood zones, underground services (wastewater, etc.), school locations, and zoning
+• “About the area”, which displays flood zones, underground services (such as wastewater), school locations, and zoning

-One important difference is that PropertyValue gives a range for home values instead of just one number like other sites do.
-For example, homes.co.nz and OneRoof will show a value like $1.33M or $1.47M.
-In contrast, PropertyValue will show a range, such as $1.3M to $1.4M.
+One key difference is that PropertyValue gives a price range for home values rather than a single number.
+For example, homes.co.nz and OneRoof might show a value like $1.33M or $1.47M.
+PropertyValue, on the other hand, shows a range like $1.3M to $1.4M.

 • Details on Rating Valuation (RV)

-• Basic property information, like floor area and land area, but fewer details compared to other sources
+• Basic property information (such as floor area and land area), with fewer details than other sources

 • History of sales for the property

-• Information about median sale price, price change, median rent, and average days on the market
+• Information about median sale price, price change, median rent, and average days on market

-• View similar properties nearby that have sold or are for sale
+• Similar properties nearby that have sold or are for sale

 • An approximate property market value (powered by QV)